 A 4-year bachelor’s degree is a must and first step before getting into the official education of Law.
 Regardless of the high school and school background, a student must have a bachelor’s degree that is relevant to the law school subject he/she plans to undertake.
 A student, after high school, can also obtain a bachelor’s degree in Law from a reputed university.

 In that case, your next choice is nothing but getting into the law school, and you have no option to look for conventional corporate jobs.
 Although it is believed that no particular subject filled is required to get into the law school, it is certainly a plus point if the bachelor’s subject is relevant to the subject of the law school, as already mentioned above.

 Let’s assume you want to become a criminal lawyer.
 So there is no particular bachelor’s subject to study before getting into law school to become a criminal lawyer.
 In this scenario, a student having courses that is closely related to Law can be beneficial.

 This is true for other fields of interest as well.
 Courses like English, public speaking, government policies, public administration, history, economics, political science, sociology, accounting, psychology, etc. are all the subjects that a student can earn a bachelor’s degree in that will prove helpful for him/her in becoming a lawyer in the future.

 2. Law Schools

 The next step is getting admitted to law school and passing it with a competent result.
-Having a bachelor’s degree fulfills one requirement in admitting into law school.
-Another required criteria is to pass the LSAT with a good score.
+Having a bachelor’s degree fulfills one requirement in admitting to law school.
+Another required criteria are to pass the LSAT with a good score.

 The Law School Admission Test is basically an entry exam, and different training centers can help you pass the exam to get into law school.
 This exam is about English proficiency, technical, analytical & logical reasoning tests.
 Passing the LSAT means an entry in the Law School, which is a 3-year course where you specialize in your desired specific field of Law.